-By now, the PayPal Extras MasterCard probably seems like an awesome deal.
+There are lots of choices you should consider when choosing a new credit card, particularly for online shopping, and by now, the PayPal Extras MasterCard probably seems like an awesome deal.
 There aren’t any fees to using it, you get reward points no matter what you buy, and you get the same level of protection as you’d get from any other MasterCard credit card.

 But should you apply for one?
 There are valid reasons to do so, of course, but there are just as many reasons why you shouldn’t.
 Depending on your answers to these five questions, you’ll know whether getting one is in your best interests or not.

 If you’re already swimming in debt, grabbing another credit card is one of the last things you should do.
 Even if the debt you have is so-called “good debt”—such as a mortgage loan or student loans—you should be wary about taking on more debt.